 Cocaine is a powerful psychoactive stimulant drug.
-It works by increasing levels of Dopamine in brain circuits and causes a euphoric high.
-Dopamine controls pleasure and reward.
+It works by increasing levels of dopamine in brain circuits and causes a euphoric high.
+Dopamine is the chemical in the brain that controls pleasure and reward.

 - Permanent damage to blood vessels of heart and brain

 - High blood pressure, leading to heart attacks, strokes, and death

 - Liver, kidney and lung damage

 - Destruction of tissues in nose if snorted

 - Respiratory failure if smoked

 - Reproductive damage and infertility (for both men and women)